Christmas traditions around the world

 6. In Norway

 Centuries ago, locals believed that witches came out on Christmas Eve.
-It’s from this belief that their tradition of hiding their broomsticks on Christmas Eve comes.
+It’s from this belief that their tradition of hiding their brooms on Christmas Eve comes.
 Even today, many Norwegians hide their brooms to avoid having them stolen.

 7. The National Menorah Flame, Washington, D.C.